TomasBoda/agent-lang/thesis.md

 Last but not least, agent-based models are flexible and extensible.
 We can easily incorporate new agents to the system or increase the quantity of existing agents.
 Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's blueprint, which may lead to a whole new beahviour of the whole system.
 This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or not known in advance, making it easy to fine-tune the simulation without the need of making too many adjustments.

-### 1.2 Use Cases
+#### 1.2.3 Use Cases
 Agent-based modeling is used in numerous scientific areas and systems.
 However, its use cases can be classified into four main categories, where it is natural to opt for agent-based modeling.
+These categories are:
 1. flows
 2. markets
 3. organizations
 4. diffusion

-#### 1.2.1 Flows
+##### 1.2.3.1 Flows
 To describe the idea behind flows, let's consider evacuation of people.
 The behaviour of a crowd in a sudden or unexpected dangerous situation often leads to panic and chaos.
 These situation usually arise during mass events such as concerts, sporting events and demonstrations, where there is high density of people on a certain area.
 In case of fire or other disasters of such nature, panicking people are obsessed by short-term personal interests uncontrolled by social and cultural constraints.

 To prevent uncontrolled behaviour and maximize the chances of successful evacuation, we need to design venues and their escape exits in the best way possible.
 And this is a typical scenario suitable for agent-based modeling.
 In agent terms, collective panic behaviour is an emergent phenomenon that results from relatively complex individual behaviour and interactions between individuals, such as mutual excitation of a primordial instinct, chain reaction or social facilitaion.
 Based on prior historical observations, statistics and sociological studies, we can fairly accurately define the behaviour of a person in such situations and observe the reaction of masses during evacuation.

-#### 1.2.2 Markets
+##### 1.2.3.2 Markets
+Another typical usage of agent-based models is in economics, where the dynamics of the stock market or the housing market results from the behaviour of many interacting agents, leading to the aforementioned emergent phenomena that are best understood by using a bottom-up approach - agent-based modeling.

+In a study published in 2018, a consortium of three scientists and academics embarked on an inqiuiry into the housing market, leveraging an agent-based model with the aim to analyse the relation between income segregation, income inequality and house prices.
+Through the specification of the buyer-seller dynamics and the price formation mechanisms, the study concluded two insights:
+1. a more unequal income distribution lowers the prices globally, but implies stronger segregation
+2. a spike of the demand in one part of the city increases the prices all over the city

+The model is a fairly simple grid in the Cartesian plane, where a specific point in the grid represents a location and space is defined by different levels of attractiveness, a variable subsuming exogenous intrinsic features and endogenous social characteristics.
+In this model, prospective buyers, drawn from external locations engage in the metropolitan housing market seeking accomodation, whereas households already living in the city decide to put their housing on sale based on certain probabilities.
+Such households are referred to as selles.
+The buyers with heterogenous incomes bid a certain amount of money proportional to their income in order to secure a property.
+The sellers, on the other hand determine the price they ask by employing an aspiration level heuristic.
+At each location in the grid, buyers and sellers are matched through a continuous double auction mechanism.
+Successful buyers take residence in the location where they searched and succeeded, whereas sellers leave the city.
+Finally, market prices at each location are derived as the mean value of successful transactions, thereby illuminating price dynamics.

+All of the standalone entities, such as locations, buyers and sellers are represented using agents with defined set of rules and interaction logic, providing the model of the simulation as a whole, capable of capturing emergent phenomena, such as the relation of income inequality and income segregation in the context of the housing market.

-#### 1.2.3 Organizations
+##### 1.2.3.3 Organizations

-#### 1.2.4 Diffusion
+##### 1.2.3.4 Diffusion

+### 1.2 Interpreters
+The following section provides a brief look into interpreters and parsers and describe the concepts used in their implementation and inner workings.

 ## 2. AgentLang Programming Language
 The following sections provide an introduction to the AgentLang programming language and detailed description of its syntax and structure, data types, inner workings, standard library and core functionality.